Social Media Metrics to Measure: What to Track and Why It Matters

 There’s no shortage of data on social media.
 But not all numbers are useful, and trying to track everything can quickly become overwhelming.
 The real challenge is figuring out which metrics actually help you understand your performance and using that insight to guide your next move.

-Whether you’re growing a brand, selling products, or creating content, this guide breaks down the different types of social media metrics, what they mean, and how to use them to shape your strategy.
+Whether you’re growing a brand, selling products, or creating content, this guide breaks down the different types of social media metrics, explains what they mean, and shows you how to use them to shape your strategy.

 What Are Social Media Metrics?